Wonk-studios/.github/profile/README.md

 ![image](https://github.com/user-attachments/assets/39ed1baa-7916-43d8-b3aa-79ec6ca0a134)

-## Welcome to Wonk Studios!
+## Welcome to Elipson Studios!

-At Wonk Studios, we are a cutting-edge computer laboratory dedicated to exploring the frontiers of technology.
+At Elipson Studios, we are a cutting-edge computer laboratory dedicated to exploring the frontiers of technology.
 Our mission is to innovate, create, and inspire through the power of code.

 ## Get Involved